 Figure 6.9-3.
 A still from William Karel’s Opération Lune (Dark Side of the Moon) (Arte TV, 2002).

 The end credits also include the outtakes and bloopers made by the famous people interviewed and turned into improvised actors by Karel, who ask the director whether they has been believable.

 Even if the clips from the mockumentary are viewed without context, common sense should raise an obvious question: if the Moon landings were a crucial and secret fakery, why are these people talking about it and revealing it so openly and nonchalantly?

 Some conspiracy theorists have an explanation for this, too: they assume that Opération Lune is actually a fake mockumentary intended to cover up the original fakery or prepare the general public for the eventual disclosure of the truth.*

-* For example Massimo Mazzucco, creator of the American Moon conspiracy video, 2009 (archived at Archive.is).
+* This claim, archived at Archive.is, is made for example by Massimo Mazzucco, creator of the American Moon conspiracy video.

 The power to convince of this kind of documentary was demonstrated eloquently in June 2004, when a group of scientists was invited to see Opération Lune at the Pierre et Marie Curie University in Paris and discuss it with its director.
 Their reactions (Figure 6.9-4) when they discovered that they had been deceived by the director’s skill and by the power of images and of selective editing are an excellent example of the fact that culture and scientific knowledge in other fields are not necessarily sufficient to notice a cleverly executed con: this requires people who are expert in the specific field of spaceflight and of movie effects.